-Microbes are everywhere.
-They populate the air, the water, the soil, and have even evolved intimate relationships with plants and animals.
+Microbes make up our normal flora, microbes are everywhere.
+They are found in the air, the water, the soil, they also have intimate relationships with plants and animals.
 Without microbes, life on earth would cease.
-This is due mainly to the essential roles microbes play in the systems that support life on earth, such as nutrient cycling and photosynthesis.
+This is due primarily to the essential roles microbes play within the systems that support life on earth, like nutrient cycling and photosynthesis.

-Prior to birth, most humans are essentially sterile microbiologically.
-There are viruses and bacteria that can cross the placental barrier, but these occurrences are rare.
-Our first exposure to large numbers of microorganisms is occasioned by our short trip down the birth canal, although this exposure is delayed a bit for the nearly 30% of babies now born by Cesarean section.
-This initial exposure to the rich microbial population of the mother's birth canal rarely causes problems although it does result in the inoculation of the newborn skin, nasopharynx and gut with a variety of microorganisms, not all of which persist in the tissues of the baby.
-Handling, cuddling, cleansing and nursing contribute more representatives to the cast of microbial species gaining a foot-hold in the new-borne.
+During the natal stage (mother's womb), generally, all humans are essentially sterile microbiologically.
+There are viruses and microorganism that may cross the placental barrier, but these occurrences are rare.
+Our initial exposure to massive numbers of microorganisms is occasioned by our short trip down the passage, although this exposure is delayed a bit for the nearly 30% of babies now born by Cesarean section.
+This initial exposure to the wealthy microbic population of the mother's birth canal seldom causes issues though it will lead to the vaccination of the newborn skin, nasopharynx, and gut with a range of microorganisms, not all of which persist in the tissues of the baby.
+Handling, cuddling, cleaning, and nursing contributes a lot of representatives to the forged of microbic species gaining a foothold within the new-born.

-The diet of the new borne plays a decisive role in the microbial population of the gut with the flora of breast-fed infants being dominated by organisms such as Bifidobacteriumbifidus.
-Transition to cow's milk or milk based formula encourages the growth of gas producing coliforms, a transition commonly noted by parents as an olfactory change when diaper changing is necessary.
-Continued dietary changes take place as the diet becomes increasingly complex eventually taking on the characteristics of the adult gut with a predominance of such organisms as Bacteroides spp, Fusobacterium spp, anaerobic cocci, Enterococci, yeasts and protozoa.
+The diet of the new borne plays a decisive role within the microbic population of the gut with the flora of nursed infants being dominated by organisms like Bifidobacterium bifidus.
+Transition to cow's milk or milk primarily based formula encourages the expansion of gas-producing coliforms, a transition commonly noted by parents as an olfactory change when diaper changing is necessary.
+Continued dietary changes occur as the diet becomes progressively advanced eventually taking up the characteristics of the adult gut with a predominance of such organisms as Bacteroides spp, Fusobacterium spp, anaerobic cocci, Enterococci, yeasts, and protozoa.

-Microbes that colonize the human body during birth or shortly thereafter, remaining throughout life, are referred to as Normal flora.
-Normal flora can be found in many sites of the human body including the skin (especially the moist areas, such as the groin and between the toes), respiratory tract (particularly the nose), urinary tract, and the digestive tract (primarily the mouth and the colon).
-On the other hand, areas of the body such as the brain, the circulatory system and the lungs are intended to remain sterile (microbe free).
+Microbes that colonize the body during birth or shortly thenceforth, remaining throughout life, are named as Normal flora.
+Normal flora is often found in several sites of the body as well as the skin (especially the damp areas, like the groin and between the toes), tract (particularly the nose), urinary tract, and also the alimentary tract (primarily the mouth and the colon).
+On the opposite hand, areas of the body like the brain, the circulatory system and also the lungs are meant to stay sterile (microbe free).

-The human body provides many unique environments for different bacterial communities to live. scientists refer to the human body as the host.
-A positive host-microbe relationship is usually described as either mutualistic or commensalistic.
-In mutualism both the host and the microbe benefit.
-Which is in contract to commensalisms, where one partner of the relationship benefits (usually the microbe) and the other partner (usually the host) is neither benefited nor harmed.
+The body provides several distinctive environments for various microorganism communities to live. scientists refer to the body as the host.
+A positive host-microbe relationship is typically represented as either mutualistic or commensalistic.
+In mutuality each the host and also the microbe benefit.
+Which is in contract to commensalisms, wherever one partner of the relationship benefits (usually the microbe) and the other partner (usually the host) is neither benefited nor injured.
 "Normal flora"

 Beneficial Effects of the Normal Flora

-The overall beneficial effects of microbes are summarized below.
+The overall useful effects of microbes are summarized below.

-- The normal flora synthesize and excrete vitamins in excess of their own needs, which can be absorbed as nutrients by their host.
-For example, in humans, enteric bacteria secrete Vitamin K and Vitamin B12, and lactic acid bacteria produce certain B-vitamins.
-Germ-free animals may be deficient in Vitamin K to the extent that it is necessary to supplement their diets.
+- The normal flora synthesizes and ejects vitamins in excess of their own desires, which may be absorbed as nutrients by their host.
+For example, in humans, enteric bacteria secrete vitamin K and vitamin B12, and lactic acid bacterium manufacture certain B-vitamins.
+Germ-free animals could also be deficient in vitamin K to the extent that it's necessary to supplement their diets.
 "Normal flora"

-- The normal flora may antagonize other bacteria through the production of substances which inhibit or kill non indigenous species.
-The intestinal bacteria produce a variety of substances ranging from relatively nonspecific fatty acids and peroxides to highly specific bacteriocins, which inhibit or kill other bacteria.
+- The normal flora might antagonize different microorganism through the production of substances that inhibit or kill non-endemic species.
+The enteric bacteria produce a range of substances starting from comparatively nonspecific fatty acids and peroxides to extremely specific bacteriocins, that inhibit or kill different microorganism.
 "Normal flora"

-- The normal flora prevent colonization by pathogens by competing for attachment sites or for essential nutrients.
-This is thought to be their most important beneficial effect, which has been demonstrated in the oral cavity, the intestine, the skin, and the vaginal epithelium.
-In some experiments, germ-free animals can be infected by 10 Salmonella bacteria, while the infectious dose for conventional animals is near 106
+- The normal flora stops colonization by pathogens by competing for attachment sites or for essential nutrients.
+This is thought to be their most vital useful effect, that has been incontestible within the oral cavity, the intestine, the skin, and also the vaginal epithelium.
+In some experiments, germ-free animals may be infected by ten salmonella enteric bacteria, whereas the infectious dose for typical animals is close to 106

-- The normal flora stimulate the production of natural antibodies.
-Since the normal flora behave as antigens in an animal, they induce an immunological response, in particular, an antibody-mediated immune (AMI) response.
-Low levels of antibodies produced against components of the normal flora are known to cross react with certain related pathogens, and thereby prevent infection or invasion.
-Antibodies produced against antigenic components of the normal flora are sometimes referred to as "natural" antibodies, and such antibodies are lacking in germ-free animals.
+- The normal flora induces production of natural antibodies.
+Since the normal flora behave as antigens in an animal, they induce an immunological response, especially, an antibody-mediated immune (AMI) response.
+Low levels of antibodies created against parts of the normal flora are noted to cross-react with certain related pathogens, and thereby stop infection or invasion.
+Antibodies created against antigenic elements of the normal flora are generally noted as "natural" antibodies, and such antibodies are lacking in germ-free animals.
 "Normal flora"

-- The normal flora stimulate the development of certain tissues, i.e., the caecum and certain lymphatic tissues (Peyer's patches) in the GI tract.
-The caecum of germ-free animals is enlarged, thin-walled, and fluid-filled, compared to that organ in conventional animals.
-Also, based on the ability to undergo immunological stimulation, the intestinal lymphatic tissues of germ-free animals are poorly-developed compared to conventional animals.
+- The normal flora stimulates the development of certain tissues, i.e., the caecum and certain lymphatic tissues (Peyer's patches) within the gastrointestinal tract.
+The caecum of germ-free animals is enlarged, thin-walled, and fluid-filled, compared to that organ in typical animals.
+Also, based on the power to undergo immunologic stimulation, the intestinal lymphatic tissues of germ-free animals are poorly-developed compared to conventional animals.
 "Normal flora"

 Harmful Effects of the Normal Flora

-However, life is not always perfect, and in certain situations good-standing members of your normal flora can cause disease or invading pathogens can displace them.
-The result will be disease.
-To illustrate some of these scenarios let’s take a closer look at microbial communities found in different areas of the human body.
+However, life isn't forever excellent, and in certain situations, good-standing members of your normal flora can cause sickness or invading pathogens can displace them.
+The result will be a disease.
+To illustrate a number of these situations let’s take a more in-depth look into microbial communities found in several areas of the body.

-It’s estimated that 500-600 different kinds of bacteria thrive on mucus and food remnants in the mouth.
-A predominant member of this community is the Gram positive bacterium Streptococcus mutans.
-It grows on biofilms on the surface of teeth (plaque) where it consumes sugar and converts it to lactic acid.
-Lactic acid erodes the enamel on the surface of teeth, which leads to the formation of cavities.
+It’s calculable that 500-600 completely different sorts of bacteria thrive on mucous secretion and food remnants within the mouth.
+A predominant member of this community is the Gram-positive bacteria Streptococcus mutans.
+It grows on the surface of teeth where it consumes sugar and converts it to lactic acid.
+Lactic acid scrapes the enamel on the surface of teeth, this leads to the formation of cavities.

-Human skin is not a particularly rich place for microbes to live.
-The skin surface is relatively dry, slightly acidic and the primary source of nutrition is dead cells.
-This is an environment that prevents the growth of many microorganisms, but a few have adapted to life on our skin.
+Human skin isn't a very rich place for microbes to live.
+The skin surface is comparatively dry, slightly acidic and the primary source of nutrition is dead cells.
+This is an atmosphere that stops the expansion of many microorganisms, but a few have adapted to life on our skin.

-Propionibacterium acnes is a Gram positive bacterium that inhabits the skin.
-P. acnes are anaerobes, so they lives in pores and glands where oxygen levels are lower.
+Propionibacterium acnes is a Gram-positive bacteria that inhabit the skin.
+P. acnes "anaerobes", so lives in pores and glands where oxygen levels are minimal.
 As the name implies P. acnes causes the common skin condition called acne.

-Another prominent member of the skin flora is Staphylococcus epidermidis.
-This is a highly adapted Gram positive bacterium that can survive at many sites throughout the body.
-S. epidermidis can cause life threatening disease in hospital patients when invasive medical devices such as catheters are used.
-In such cases, S. epidermidis form antibiotic resistant biofilms along the catheter and enter the bloodstream causing systemic infection that can be fatal.
-Under this scenario S. epidermidis would be considered an opportunistic pathogen, since it remains benign until provided with specific conditions that allow it to cause disease."Normal flora"
+Another distinguished member of the skin flora is Staphylococcus epidermidis.
+This is an extremely adapted Gram-positive bacteria which will survive at several sites throughout the body.
+S. epidermidis can cause life-threatening illness in hospital patients once invasive medical devices like catheters are used.
+In such cases, S. epidermidis form antibiotic-resistant biofilms on the catheter and enter the blood inflicting systemic infection that may be fatal.
+Under this scenario, S. epidermidis would be thought of an opportunistic pathogen since it remains benign till supplied with specific conditions that enable it to cause illness."Normal flora"

-The human nose is home to the infamous Gram positive bacterium Staphylococcus aureus, best known for its role in hospitals where it is a major cause of surgical wound and systemic infection.
-It is often carried in the noses of health care workers and transmitted from patient to patient.
+The human nose is home to the infamous Gram-positive bacterium Staphylococcus aureus, best known for its role in hospitals where it is a major cause of surgical wound and systemic infection.
+It is usually carried within the noses of health care employees and transmitted from patient to patient.
 Why some people carry S. aureus while others do not, is unknown.

-What kind of organism would live in a highly acidic (pH 1-2) environment like the stomach?
-Not surprising there aren’t many organisms that have adapted to life in this environment.
-One organism that has been discovered living in the human stomach is the Gram negative bacterium called Helicobacter pylori.
+What kind of organism would live in an extremely acidic (pH 1-2) setting just like the stomach?
+Not stunning there aren’t several organisms that have adapted to life in this environment.
+One organism that has been discovered living within the human stomach is the Gram-negative bacteria known as Helicobacter pylori.
 How can it survive?
 Well, it creates a less acidic micro environment.
-The bacteria achieve this by burrowing into the stomach’s mucosal lining to a depth where the pH is essentially neutral.
-In addition, H. pylori produce an enzyme called urease to convert urea produced by the stomach into ammonia and carbon dioxide. to avoid pH levels that would normally kill it.
+The bacterium accomplishes this by burrowing into the stomach’s tissue layer lining to a depth where the pH is basically neutral.
+In addition, H. pylori produce an enzyme known as urease to convert urea produced by the stomach into ammonia and CO2. to avoid pH levels that will usually kill it.
 Here, it may also produce ulcers.
-H. pylori is the causative agent of gastric ulcers.
+H. pylori are the causative agent of gastric ulcers.

-Changing the composition of your normal flora has been known to have effects on your digestion, gas etc Maintaining a balance is crucial.
-Normal flora consists of communities of bacteria that function as microbial ecosystems.
-If these ecosystems are disrupted the consequences can be unpredictable.
-Antibiotics, tissue damage, medical procedures, changes in diet, and the introduction of new pathogens are examples of changes that can affect your normal flora.
+Changing the composition of your normal flora has been acknowledged to have effects on your digestion, gas etc Maintaining a balance is crucial.
+Normal flora consists of communities of bacteria that perform as microbial ecosystems.
+If these ecosystems area unit noncontinuous the results may be unpredictable.
+Antibiotics, tissue harm, medical procedures, changes in diet, and therefore the introduction of recent pathogens are examples of changes that may have an effect on your normal flora.
 "Normal flora"